-Jade Shaw is the ‘Astral Projection’ (also known as OBE) consultant for new Netflix six-part psychological thriller ‘Behind her Eyes’, which releases summer 2020.
+Jade Shaw is the ‘Astral Projection’ (also known as OBE) consultant for new Netflix six-part psychological thriller ‘Behind her Eyes’, which premieres on 17th February 2021.
 Here she offers an insider guide to Out of Body Experiences and how they can support your wellbeing.

 When I first started studying out of body experiences (OBEs), around ten years ago, not many of my friends knew what I was talking about.
 These days, with increased mental health awareness, developments in neuroscience, popular culture (and the likes of NetFlix) this age-old technique is steadily gaining popularity.

 The great thing is that OBEs can be learnt.
 It’s an empowering technique that can help an individual improve their wellbeing on many levels.
 Some of the most common questions that I’m asked at my workshops and on social media usually include one or more of the following: What is an OBE?
 Why is having one good for your wellbeing?
 Is it safe?
 Are there tangible psychological benefits?
 Does it actually work?
 Can you really learn how to have one?

 The answer to all of above is yes…

 An OBE sometimes known an astral projection, happens in an altered state.
 An altered state literally just means a different state of perception other than our everyday state, such as a day dream, the hypnotic trance, meditation, deep sleep or a lucid dream.